michaeljsun/michaeljsun/README.md

 - 👋 Hi, I’m @michaeljsun
-- 👀 I’m interested in automation
+- 👀 I’m interested in networking and automation
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently learning C programming and Python, also I'm studying Master of Information Technology in Networking
-- 💞️ I’m looking to collaborate on IT automation projects
+- 💞️ I’m looking to collaborate on IT automation and networking projects
 - 📫 How to reach me michael_sun@hotmail.com

 <!---